 Prompt Engineering for GTM Automation: Practical Patterns That Work

-Practical prompt engineering patterns for GTM automation including structured output, chain-of-thought analysis, few-shot personalization, and version control.
+Practical prompt engineering patterns for GTM automation including structured output, chain-of-thought analysis, few-shot personalization.

 GTMStack Team